AndrzejBorek/Django_rest_api_to_uploading_files/README.md

 5. TODO
     - Unfortunately, I was not able to write quite important test, which kinda is crucial to all tests.
 It's sense was to test uploading file by user.
 I added comment in code **/imageAPI/image/tests.py**.
 Feel free to give me feedback or advices.
 It will be handled in the future.
+Also I will be changing way of uploading the images, so that user won't have to add Conten t-Disposition header by hand.